-Syphilis is a sexually transmitted disease brought on by bacteria known as treponema pallidum.
+Syphilis is a sexually transmitted disease brought on by bacteria known as Treponema pallidum.
 Its first symptom is a sore that is highly contagious and grows on the anus and around the genital region.
-Sometimes, it can also manifest on the mouth.
+Sometimes, it can also manifest in the mouth.

 One of the scariest things about syphilis is its ability to not show any symptom for a while.
 Because of this, many people fail to get treatment for syphilis ahead of time.
 Therefore, it is best to avoid any sexual contact to be sure that you are protected from this infection.
 It also helps to be familiar with the different stages of syphilis so that you can have an idea of what to expect once this disease strikes.